uyuni-project/uyuni-rfc/accepted/0000-uyuni-microos-management.md

 Some states need to be split into two SLS files, one for prerequisites and a second for the actual work.
 The Java backend code first trigger the prerequisites state.
-When that job returns successfully, Uyuni reacts with the "actual work" state without any further user interaction.
+When that job returns successfully and the system has rebooted, Uyuni reacts with the "actual work" state without any further user interaction.

+The flow is similar to _Action Chains_ that contain a reboot.
+Uyuni configures a Salt Reactor listening to `/salt/minion/*/start` events.
+The same mechanism could be used for applying the second state.
+Alternatively, the "Uyuni built-in Reactor" (`SaltReactor.java`) could also be used.

 #### Example Workflow with Salt CLI
 The following example first installs prerequisites for the `hardware.profileupdate` state, reboots